richteague/bettermoments/README.md

 # bettermoments

-**A robust method for inferring line-of-sight velocities from Doppler shifted spectra.**

-Measuring precise line-of-sight velocities is essential when looking for small scale deviations indicative of, for example, embedded planets. `bettermoments` helps you do that.
+Measuring precise line-of-sight velocities is essential when looking for small scale deviations indicative of, for example, embedded planets. `bettermoments` helps you measure such velocities.

 ## Approach